Stuycs-K/final-project-8-patwarys-zhangj/WORKLOG.md

 Removed unecessary and excess code from Game and Tile class

 Added a header with game info such as the current mode, score, and the number of flags

+### 5/26/23

+Absent on Friday and couldn't work on the project due to fever

+### 5/29/23

+Added a "Try Again" feature which allows the player to retry when they click on a bomb

+Added the flagging feature, which adds a flag on the board when the player LEFT clicks their mouse

 ## Junling Zhang